KarrthikAdabettu/PicoCTF_Methods/README.md

 # PicoCTF_Methods
-A repository where all the CTF challenges from picoCTF are solved by me in a detailed way
+A repository where I solve all the CTF challenges from picoCTF in a detailed way

 # Spoilers